openucx/ucc/docs/doxygen/collectives.md

 + In the UCC\_COLL\_TYPE\_ALLTOALL collective operation, all participants exchange a fixed amount of the data.
 For a given participant, the size of data in src buffer is “size”, where size is dt\_elem\_size * count * num_participants.
-Here, the “count” represents the number of data elements.
+Here, the “count” represents the number of data elements per destination.
 The "dt_elem_size" represents the size of the data element in bytes.
 The "num_participants" represents the number of participants in the team.
 The size of src buffer is the same as the dest buffer, and it is the same across all participants.
 Each participant